christianalfoni/impact/docs/giving-up-react.md

 Our first issue to address is related to `children`.
 We do not want to move away from Vue's terminology, so let us call it `slots`.
 The challenge with Vue is that these `slots` are not provided on the `props` passed to the component, which means they are not typed.

-To fix the typing we need to provide our own `jsxImportSource` which adds the `slots` as a `ElementChildrenAttribute` for TypeScript to resolve.
+To fix the typing we need to provide our own `jsxImportSource` which adds the `slots` as a `ElementChildrenAttribute` for TypeScript to resolve and we use updated precise typing from `dom-expressions`, which is from [Solid JS]().
 That means when you configure Vue, you will do:

 ```json
 {